Glenn Ennis

 Glenn D. Ennis (born May 19, 1964 in Vancouver, British Columbia, Canada) is a former Canadian national rugby player.

 Ennis played a total of 32 games for Canada, including 3 as captain.
 He played in the mid to late 1990s in Japan for Suntory.

 In his second career, Ennis works as an actor and stuntman in the motion picture and television industry.
-He played the role of a vicious grizzly bear in the 2015 Western film The Revenant.
+His notable credits include providing the stunts for Jason Voorhees in the 2003 slasher film Freddy vs. Jason, playing the role of a vicious grizzly bear in the 2015 Western film The Revenant, and a bloater in the second season of The Last of Us.